papis/papis/doc/source/default-settings.rst

     is created.
 In BibLaTeX, the reference (or ref for short) is also sometimes called a citation key.
 The reference format is usually heavily customized by users, depending on their personal preferences.
-For example to use a ``FirstAuthorYear`` format, set
+For example to use a ``FirstAuthorYear`` format, set:

     .. code:: ini

         ref-format = {doc[author_list][0][family]}{doc[year]}

-    However, any custom string can be used, e.g.
+    However, any custom string can be used, e.g.:

     .. code:: ini